 Whiskey, on the other hand, does not have all those processes needed to attain a better-tasting drink.
 So, whiskey decanters are mainly for aesthetics purposes.
 No doubt, when whiskey is stored in a decanter, the liquor has a heightened vibe or look that entices people and makes them feel sophisticated.

 Wine needs air, right?
 So, they have no need for a stopper or a cap.
 In contrast, they need to have a wide mouth to introduce as much air as possible to get the decanting process working and be effective and transforming the wine into a divine liquid.
 The same cannot be said for whiskey.
-It doesn’t need air because it is already delicious as it is.
+It doesn’t need air because it is already as delicious as it is.
 Whiskey can still oxidize but slower than the wine and will hardly do anything to improve it so it’s better off with a stopper.
-Besides, it serves more of a storage rather than a preparation and you can’t be expected to finish the whiskey in one sitting.
+Besides, it serves more of storage rather than preparation and you can’t be expected to finish the whiskey in one sitting.
 So, stoppers also serve as protection from any unwanted particles like dust that may get into the decanter and be incorporated into the liquor.

 Effect on the drink

-Two huge factors that go along the oxidation are the alcohol content and tannins.
+Two huge factors that go along the oxidation are alcohol content and tannins.
 Tannins are organic compounds present in the fruit, wood and leaves of plants and trees including barley, nuts, berries, spices, dark chocolate, tea, oak and grapes.
 They are responsible for making a drink taste bitter and astringent.
-Grapes, the main ingredient for wine, happen to have tannins in the skin, stem and seeds which normally would result in a high tannin content.
+Grapes, the main ingredient for wine, happen to have tannins in the skin, stem and seeds which normally would result in high tannin content.
 Whiskey also has traces of tannins given the fact that whiskey is aged in oak barrels but not as much as wine.
-Tannins have a huge impact on wine in a sense that it can produce a dry sensation in the mouth.
+Tannins have a huge impact on wine in the sense that it can produce a dry sensation in the mouth.
 But, with the help of decanting, those unpleasant flavors can be mellowed out and can ultimately make the wine taste better by way of aeration.
 Since whiskey has lower tannins, the flavors are retained since its removal from the barrels.

 Conversely, wine has a lower alcohol content with only an average of 12% whereas whiskey has a minimum of 40%.
 Basically, when a liquor has a higher alcohol content, they are resistant to change in their composition and taste.
 That is why decanting doesn’t do much to the whiskey but can greatly affect the wine in terms of flavor and smell.
 However, this doesn’t mean that whiskey has a permanent flavor profile.
 There are still factors that can change its taste in a bad way, especially whilst in a decanter and you can learn all about it right here.